The 2019 iPhone 11 could amaze with a phenomenal new camera feature

-The iPhone 11 is shaping up to be one of Apple’s biggest phone launches to date – and the latest 2019 iPhone rumours hint that it could come with a potentially game-changing new camera feature to take the fight to its rivals.
+Apple iPhone 11 rumours?
+We’ve got those!
+The iPhone 11 is sure to be Apple’s biggest phone launch to date – and the latest 2019 iPhone 11 rumours hint that it could come with a potentially game-changing new camera feature to take the fight to its rivals.
+Here’s what it is.

 According to a recently filed patent application with the USPTO (US Patent and Trademark Office), dated January 17, 2019, Apple is hard at work on a new iPhone feature that would see its camera app instantly launched when you pick up the handset in a manner suggesting you want to take a photo or video.